GO UP

 The EV charging infrastructure globally is inconsistent at best, with countries such as The Netherlands and Norway leading in public charging availability and access, and others, and sadly in many parts of the United States, lagging badly behind.
 Anecdotally, many EV buyers purchase a car with little understanding of the differences between Level 1, Level 2, 110/120V or 220/240V, the difference in charging times, and the significant increase they will see on their electricity bills (although still usually MUCH less than they were spending on gasoline or diesel fuel in their previous ICE vehicles), not even factoring in the typical 3-4x improvement in energy efficiency and utilization over an ICE equivalent.

-We are likely 5-7 years away from EVs ceasing to be “weird” or “exotic” and simply being accepted by the majority of the car buying public as being normal, or even the preferred option in many cases.
-There are many other factors that need to converge for this rosy scenario to play out how EV advocates would like, and the perfect convergence of on-board charging capability, public charging infrastructure availability, and widespread adoption of Plug&Charge (ISO 15118) make driving an EV a convenient, intuitive, pleasant experience.
+We are likely 5-7 years away from EVs ceasing to be “weird” or “exotic” and simply being accepted by the majority of the car-buying public as being normal, or even the preferred option in many cases.
+Many other factors need to converge for this rosy scenario to play out how EV advocates would like, and the perfect convergence of on-board charging capability, public charging infrastructure availability, and widespread adoption of Plug&Charge (ISO 15118) make driving an EV a convenient, intuitive, pleasant experience.
 EV chargers